Terry Evanswood

 Terry Evanswood is a Merlin Award-winning professional magician who has appeared in live stage shows and on television throughout the United States as well as on international stages.
 He has performed professionally since the age of ten.

 Early in his career, Evanswood was awarded an entertainment scholarship to attend the Chavez College of Magic.
 In 1991, Evanswood became the youngest illusionist in history to perform at Hollywood's famed Magic Castle.

-Credentials
+Career

 Evanswood is a member of the International Brotherhood of Magicians and the Society of American Magicians and is a lifetime member of the International Magicians Society (IMS).

-Presence on-stage

-Recently, Evanswood has been touring Alaska as onboard entertainment for several cruise lines.
-He had his own theater show called Magic Beyond Belief in Pigeon Forge, Tennessee, which is now permanently closed.
-Evanswood also performed nearby the Magic Beyond Belief theater at WonderWorks in a show called "The Wonders of Magic."
+Evanswood toured Alaska as onboard entertainment for several cruise lines.
+He had his own theater show called Magic Beyond Belief in Pigeon Forge, Tennessee.
+He also performed at the Magic Beyond Belief theater at WonderWorks in a show called "The Wonders of Magic."

-Nowadays, Evanswood performs in The Grand Majestic Theater, a theater in Pigeon Forge, Tennessee featuring a variety of unique shows, in a showing titled "The Magic of Terry Evanswood."
-He has performed for over twenty-five seasons and nine-thousand individual shows.
+Evanswood has performed in The Grand Majestic Theater, a theater in Pigeon Forge, in a showing titled "The Magic of Terry Evanswood."